kaungkhant-thar/chat-app/README.md

 # Chat Application

-A modern, real-time chat application built with a monorepo architecture.
-This application features both web and server components, with WebRTC support for real-time communication.
+A modern, real-time chat application with WebRTC support for real-time communication.

 ## 🚀 Features

 - Real-time messaging
 - WebRTC support for peer-to-peer communication
-- Monorepo architecture with pnpm workspaces
 - TypeScript for type safety
 - Prisma for database management
 - Docker support for containerization